-- 8. "Code" means the United States Internal Revenue Code of 1986, as amended. - 9.
-"Net proceeds" means the aggregate principal amount of any bonds or notes issued by the corporation, reduced by any amount of such bonds or notes that constitutes interest under the code and further reduced by the portion of such aggregate principal amount issued (i) to fund the capital reserve fund in accordance with the capital reserve fund requirement and to fund any other reserves that the corporation reasonably deems necessary for the security or marketability of its bonds and notes, (ii) to provide capitalized interest, and (iii) to provide fees and other charges and expenses, including underwriters' discount, related to the issuance of such bonds or notes, including fees and other charges payable from such proceeds to providers of bond or note facilities. - 10.
+- including underwriters' discount, related to the issuance of such bonds or notes, including fees and other charges payable from such proceeds to providers of bond or note facilities. - 10.
 "Bond or note facility" means any insurance policy, letter of credit or other facility, agreement or arrangement referred to in subdivision sixteen, seventeen or eighteen of section three thousand two hundred thirty-five of this title. - 11.
 "Local government" means a county, city, town, village, school district, city school district or board of cooperative educational services.

-'''

-Add, L 1990, ch 220, § 1, eff June 11, 1990.

-Sub 7, amd, L 1991, ch 2, § 1, eff Jan 29, 1991.
+Add, L 1990, ch 220, § 1, eff June 11, 1990; amd, L 1991, ch 2, § 1, eff Jan 29, 1991.

-'''